SecondeJK/personal/Devplan.md

 http://code.tutsplus.com/tutorials/object-oriented-php-for-beginners--net-12762

 I've been working with so much software using these methods without understanding them it's unreal.
 Syntax like magic method constructors are now starting to make complete sense.

+TO DO FOR THIS CORE CONCEPT:
+1. Finish CodeAcademy PHP in it's entirity
+2. Read and perform "PHP Master - Write Cutting Edge Code" by Mitchell, Turland & Shafik.
+3. Write code with full comment markup to show OOP in practise and dump it into the 'OOP' folder of this repository.

 ### 4. Interactive BIRT Objects ###